Anmol-Baranwal/DevtoGitHub/Contributing.md

 - Basic familiarity with Git and GitHub: If you are also new to these tools, visit [GitHub for complete beginners](https://developer.mozilla.org/en-US/docs/MDN/Contribute/GitHub_beginners) for a comprehensive introduction to them.

+- You can read a [complete guide](https://dev.to/anmolbaranwal/a-complete-guide-to-open-source-100x-simpler-2d6c) on how the complete open source ecosystem works, including the basic flow of contribution in open source.

 ## Found a bug?

 - **Ensure the bug was not already reported** by searching the existing [Issues](https://github.com/Anmol-Baranwal/DevSync/issues?q=is%3Aissue+).